ToolTech/Streaming_Map_Demo/README.md

 The demo now comes with an URL to an existing test map http:/www.gizmosdk.se/archives/maps/sweden/eksjo/processed/map.gzd

-To run, open the Packages.sln under directory 'Packages' and select 'debug/release/x64/ARM64 etc' solution and build.
-This will fetch nuget packages for all components
+To run, open the InstallPackages.sln under directory 'InstallPackages' and select 'debug/release/x64/ARM64 etc' solution and build.
+This will fetch nuget packages for all components and update the Assets/Plugin folder with correct binaries.
+The solution can deploy both Debug and Release versions to be used in development.
+Only one "deploy" version at a time should be used.
+Dont mix both Debug and Release versions.
+To clear the plugin folder, run the script 'cleanup_plugins.bat' that will clean the Assets/Plugin folder.
+Use VS2019 to build the InstallPackages or use VS2017 and install support for .NET Core 3.1

 Running the demo